-Amazingly, you forget that babies on your belly, you forget how sore it was.
+Amazingly, you forget, once that baby is not in your belly, you forget how sore it was.
 Yeah.

-So I she was one of those people that a lot of weeks of each pregnancy, I had her in almost every day or every other day.
-But we managed to get every single baby full term because they did actually threaten to induce her early because she was in so much pain.
+So, she was one of those people that, the latter weeks of each pregnancy, I had her in almost every day or every other day.
+But we managed to get every single baby full term because they did actually threaten to induce her early, because she was in so much pain.
 The baby was getting a little bit distressed, but she stuck with what we did.
-And just coming back to what we were talking about earlier with the vascularity.
-And the miscarriage, I have a woman who I knew had ilas demo syndrome, she was very happy, revile.
-So we were very careful and how we were treating her we didn't do any manipulation whatsoever, because that's contraindicated and he was done those, so we just barely did soft tissue work.
-And after she had been in, this was her second pregnancy as well as she'd been in to see one of my colleagues around about 14 weeks.
+And just coming back to what we were talking about earlier with the vascularity and the miscarriage, I have a woman who I knew had ehlers danlos syndrome, she was very hypermobile.
+So, we were very careful in how we were treating her, we didn't do any manipulation whatsoever, because that's contraindicated in anyone with danlos, so we just purely did soft tissue work.
+And after she had been in, this was her second pregnancy as well, she'd been in to see one of my colleagues around about 14 weeks.
 And two, three days later, she started spotting.
-So she was very, very concerned that the treatment might have caused this.
-And she called me up and asked to speak to me and I explained that actually spotting run about that time is not uncommon.
+So, she was very, very concerned that the treatment might have caused this.
+And she called me up and asked to speak to me and I explained that actually spotting round about that time is not uncommon.
 And that I didn't think it had anything to do with what we've done.
-Because I knew that we had been extremely cheap, gentle, if you like.
-Not that I think chiropractic or or, or osteopathy could cause that.
+Because I knew that we had been extremely gentle, if you like.
+Not that I think chiropractic osteopathy could cause that.
 But I encouraged her to speak to her midwife, and just to get reassurance that everything was okay.
 And she went in, she had another scan, and everything was fine.
 And we managed to see her all the way through her pregnancy as well.
-And she was thankfully after the stock.
-Just want to stop you for a second.
-Elizabeth.
+And she was thankfully...

+Can I just stop you for a second, Elisabeth.
 Justin, we got the right picture going out.
 Right.
 Carry on, please.
 Sorry.

 Yeah.
-So I think those are probably the ones that I find no pride in.
-But I am really happy that I've made their life a lot easier, and alleviated some of their fears and some of their concerns.
-And then I had another lady that had such a bad experience.
-In her first pregnancy, she almost died.
-I saw her all the way through a pregnancy and she was responding really well.
-But the BB just wasn't coming out.
-I think there's BB was wrapped up in the cord.
-And so she ended up with this whole cascade of intervention, unfortunately, and, and she came back to me afterwards, she says, I'm not having any, any more babies.
+So, I think those are probably the ones that I find, not pride in, but I am really happy that I've made their life a lot easier, and alleviated some of their fears and some of their concerns.
+And then I had another lady that had such a bad experience in her first pregnancy, she almost died.
+I saw her all the way through her pregnancy and she was responding really well.
+But the baby just wasn't coming out.
+I think this baby was wrapped up in the cord.
+And so, she ended up with this whole cascade of intervention, unfortunately, and she came back to me afterwards, she says, I'm not having any, any more babies.
 I'm too horrific.
 But thank you so much for what you did.